 1. Identify and write pitches in treble and bass clef

 2. Identify and write key signatures in major and minor keys

 3. Identify intervals

 4. Short rhythmic identification

 Parents may stay on campus in a university residence hall separate from the students for a fee per person (See program fees page).
 All rooms are double occupancy.
 A single traveling parent/guest will be housed with another single parent/guest.
 A pair of parents/guests (2) will be housed together in an air-conditioned residence hall room.
 All parent/guest housing is on a first-come, first-served basis.
 Early sign up is encouraged.

-The time may vary slightly depending your student’s registration time, but Orientation is scheduled to end no later than noon on the second day.
+The time may vary slightly depending your student’s registration time, but Orientation is scheduled to end no later than 3:00 pm on the second day.

 Yes, it is our goal that every student leaves orientation with a full schedule.
 We do have some circumstances, which are unforeseen, which may impede our goal.